oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 }
 ```

-In the II-Disclosures Object, it can be seen that the blinded claim's original name is `secret_club_membership_no`.
+In the Disclosures Object, it can be seen that the blinded claim's original name is `secret_club_membership_no`.
 Note that the claims are sorted alphabetically as described in (#blinding-claim-names).

 {#example-simple_structured_some_blinded-iid_payload}